dujanhung/json-validator/doc.md

 only available for `array` .

 - `allow_multiple` : allows the array to have multiple elements.
-- `strict` : restricts the array to follow as is.
+- `strict` : restricts the array to follow as is. do nothing if the value is `"array"` .

 ___